Anders Krohn: Racing career

 After a youth in karting, Krohn moved to cars in the Swedish Junior Touring Car Championship in 2006.
-In 2007 he primarily raced in Benelux Formula Ford series but made a few appearances in other Formula Ford series and participated in the Formula Ford Festival, finishing 11th in Duratec class.
+In 2007, he primarily raced in Benelux Formula Ford series but made a few appearances in other Formula Ford series and participated in the Formula Ford Festival, finishing eleventh in Duratec class.
 In 2008 he moved to the United States and competed in the F2000 Championship Series for Andersen Racing where he won the championship.
-In 2009 he competed for Mundill in the Star Mazda Championship, winning at the Milwaukee Mile and finishing 6th in points.
-For the 2010 season he stayed in Star Mazda but returned to Andersen Racing.
+In 2009 he competed for Mundill in the Star Mazda Championship, winning at the Milwaukee Mile and finishing sixth in points.
+For the 2010 season, he stayed in Star Mazda but returned to Andersen Racing.
 He made his Firestone Indy Lights debut for Andersen Racing on July 4 at Watkins Glen International.
 He finished second in Star Mazda points despite not winning a race thanks to finishing sixth or better in every race.
 He raced full-time in Firestone Indy Lights in 2011 for Belardi Auto Racing in the team's first season in Indy Lights.
 He finished seventh in points with a best finish of fifth (twice).
-In 2012 he made two Indy Lights starts (including the Freedom 100) for Bryan Herta Autosport.
-He finished 20th in points.
+In 2012, he made two Indy Lights starts (including the Freedom 100) for Bryan Herta Autosport.
+He finished twentieth in points.